maxistaebler/sort-google-scholar/README.md

 Loading next 40 results
 ```

-### Installation
-SortGS is not available (yet) on PyPa.
-The most straight foward way to use it is the following:
-1. Install Python 3 and its dependencies from **Requirements** (suggestion: use Ananconda https://www.anaconda.com/distribution/)
-2. Download the repository.
-Two ways to do this:
-    - Use the command `git clone https://github.com/WittmannF/sort-google-scholar.git` in your terminal (if linux/MAC) or CMD (if windows)
-    - Or download using this link: https://github.com/WittmannF/sort-google-scholar/archive/master.zip and unzip
-3. Open the folder of sortgs on your terminal (if linux/MAC) or CMD (if windows)
-4. Use the command `python sortgs.py --kw "your keyword"` (replace "your keyword" to any keyword that you'd like to search)
-5. A CSV file with the name `your_keyword.csv` should be created.

-If those steps are too complicated for you, send me an email with a list of keyworks that you'd like them ranked to: fernando [dot] wittmann [at] gmail [dot] com

 ### Requirements
 If you install anaconda, all of those requirements (except selenium) are going to be met:
 - Python 2.7 or Python 3